 Like you’ve never seen before, we cover all Phuket Beaches below.
 Yes, no kidding, we really cover 54 or all Phuket Beaches !

 You’ll see in all the beaches to follow that Phuket has a wide range of different beach types to match the interests of every kind of visitor.
-Whether you like to be in the center of the action, or on the outskirts enjoying a peaceful day under towering trees with a soft breeze blowing, you’ll find the perfect kind of Phuket beach for you as you watch this video.
+Whether you like to be in the center of the action, or on the outskirts enjoying a peaceful day under towering trees with a soft breeze blowing, you’ll find the perfect kind of Phuket beach for you by browsing through all the 54 Phuket Beaches pages.

 This is a collection for you to choose from all Phuket Beaches on the island.
 Choose one of these and you cannot go wrong.
 Browse through these beaches below or choose from the entire list of all Phuket Beaches below.

 Click on a tab below to get all the information on your preferred Phuket Beaches – including extensive photo gallery and on-site video footage.
 You find comprehensive beach information such as: available beach facilities (showers, restrooms, lifeguard, sunbeds, umbrellas etc.); exact beach location (including GPS Data and google map link); distance to major places in Phuket (Patong, Central Festival Mall, Phuket Airport); direction the beach is facing; beach length and width; estimated beach area; beach quality (water, sand and ocean bottom); available beach activities; and many interesting Phuket beach facts on top of all of this information!

 We are your ONLY source for information about all Phuket Beaches – every single one of the 54 beaches of Phuket.
 No other website has gone to this extreme, and we insisted on collecting data on each one to help you make your choice – now you can finally be fully informed!

 Just like mentioned above, we provide more data on all Phuket Beaches than you will ever find in one place.
 We are the comprehensive source for beaches in Phuket – please share with your friends.